sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 Micah Lee has recently written [a thorough guide on how to use Signal](https://theintercept.com/2017/05/01/cybersecurity-for-the-people-how-to-keep-your-chats-truly-private-with-signal/).
 Martin Shelton also has ["Signal for Beginners"](https://medium.com/@mshelton/signal-for-beginners-c6b44f76a1f0).

+### Wire: A (debatably small) security comprise for more features

-As of February 2017 I've taken a serious look at Wire, an messaging app that offers end-to-end encryption similar to Signal, but has some added benefits like stand-alone native desktop applications on Mac, Windows, and [Linux](https://medium.com/@wireapp/a-step-forward-for-wire-for-linux-52f0538cac15) (no connection to Google necessary), and better GIF and video support.
-It was [audited in February 2017](https://techcrunch.com/2017/02/10/messaging-app-wire-now-has-an-external-audit-of-its-e2e-crypto/), and [more of its server code has been open sourced](https://medium.com/@wireapp/open-sourcing-wire-server-code-ef7866a731d5), which has ostensibly helped to it recently being [listed on privacytools.io as a suitable alternative to Signal](https://privacytoolsio.github.io/privacytools.io/#im).
+As of February 2017 I've taken a serious look at [Wire](https://wire.com/en/), a messaging app that offers end-to-end encryption similar to Signal, but has some added benefits like stand-alone native desktop applications on Mac, Windows, and [Linux](https://medium.com/@wireapp/a-step-forward-for-wire-for-linux-52f0538cac15) (no connection to Google necessary), and things like GIFs and drawings.
+It's also free and open source, promising no ads or third-party tracking.

+Wire was [audited in February 2017](https://techcrunch.com/2017/02/10/messaging-app-wire-now-has-an-external-audit-of-its-e2e-crypto/), and [more of its server code has been open sourced](https://medium.com/@wireapp/open-sourcing-wire-server-code-ef7866a731d5), which has ostensibly helped to it recently being [listed on privacytools.io as a suitable alternative to Signal](https://privacytoolsio.github.io/privacytools.io/#im).

+Wire recently got the coveted Snowden recommendation on a ["Pod Save the People" episode](https://art19.com/shows/pod-save-the-people/episodes/cedb8657-71d7-4ab3-b41c-ce705dfa71ac) (in which he highlights the fact that, unlike Signal, you don't need to give Wire you phone number), and he's [tweeted about it since then](https://twitter.com/Snowden/status/872880404780503040).

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;If you don&#39;t want to to share your phone number […] use Wire.&quot; Thanks for recommending Wire, <a href="https://twitter.com/Snowden">@Snowden</a>! <a href="https://t.co/cq2eDH6uvY">https://t.co/cq2eDH6uvY</a></p>&mdash; Wire (@wire) <a href="https://twitter.com/wire/status/865499400021303297">May 19, 2017</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Though note that [Wire currently stores a good amount of metadata on their servers in an unencrypted state](https://motherboard.vice.com/en_us/article/secure-messaging-app-wire-stores-everyone-youve-ever-contacted-in-plain-text) to improve multi-device support-- likely more metadata than Signal.
+For completeness sake, here's [Wire's sort-of response](https://medium.com/@wireapp/product-design-decisions-for-secure-messengers-e8a5e7d1a373) to these metadata revelations.

 These encrypted communications only work if your contacts use them, so I'm hoping that the non-encryption-based benefits of Wire help sway some of my friends from things like gchat and iMessage.

-#### Desktop-to-Desktop Messaging
+I wrote [more about Wire in another blog post](https://sts10.github.io/post/goodbye-to-all-gchat/) if you want more of my thoughts on it.

+### Don't Need Mobile Access?
+Ricochet: A different approach to metadata

 I also found a desktop-only messaging app called [Ricochet](https://ricochet.im/) which uses the Tor network in an attempt to obfuscate or "eliminate" metadata of your conversations.
 From their documentation: